Osage Nation: Osage Indian murders

 The guardianship program created an incentive for corruption, and many Osage were legally deprived of their land, headrights, and/or royalties.
 Others were murdered, in cases the police generally failed to investigate.
 The coroner's office colluded by falsifying death certificates, for instance claiming suicides when people had been poisoned.
 The Osage Allotment Act did not entitle the Native Americans to autopsies, so many deaths went unexamined.

 In the early 1920s there was a rise in murders and suspicious deaths of Osage, called the "Reign of Terror."
-In one plot, in 1921, Ernest Burkhart, a European American, married Molly Kyle, an Osage woman with headrights.
-His uncle William "King of Osage Hills" Hale, a powerful business man who led the plot, and brother Bryan hired accomplices to murder Kyle family heirs.
+In one plot, in 1921, Ernest Burkhart, a European American, married Mollie Kyle, an Osage woman with headrights.
+His uncle William "King of Osage Hills" Hale, a powerful business man who led the plot, and brother Byron hired accomplices to murder Kyle family heirs.
 They arranged for the murders of Kyle's mother, two sisters, a brother-in-law, and a cousin, in cases involving poisoning, bombing, and shooting.

 With local and state officials unsuccessful at solving the murders, in 1925 the Osage requested the help of the Federal Bureau of Investigation.
 It was the bureau's first murder case.
 By the time it started investigating, Kyle was already being poisoned.
-This was discovered and she survived.
+This was discovered, and she survived.
 She had inherited the headrights of the rest of her family.
 The FBI achieved the prosecution and conviction of the principals in the Kyle family murders.
 From 1921 to 1925, however, an estimated 60 Osage were killed, and most murders were not solved.
 John Joseph Mathews, an Osage, explored the disruptive social consequences of the oil boom for the Osage Nation in his semi-autobiographical novel Sundown (1934).
-Killers of the Flower Moon: The Osage Murders and the Birth of the FBI (2017) by David Grann was a National Book Award finalist; a related major motion picture is in development.
+Killers of the Flower Moon: The Osage Murders and the Birth of the FBI (2017) by David Grann was a National Book Award finalist; a related major motion picture was released in October 2023.